The Old Natick Inn in South Natick

 In April of 1782, Eliakim Morrill made his first purchase of two and one-quarter acres of land from the heirs of Jonathan Carver in South Natick.
 On this land, Morrill built the "Old Tavern," which he ran for 17 years with the help of his wife, Ruth Russell.
 In those early years, there were few stage coaches, no railroads, and nearly all the travel on this old road (now Route 16) between Boston and New York was on horseback or in rude wagons.

 A long line of innkeepers followed Morrill’s reign at the Old Tavern.
 Goin Bailey became the proprietor in 1849 and kept it until he died in 1875.
-The original tavern stood until March 2, 1872, when it was destroyed by the fire that wiped out the South Natick business district; in 1873, Bailey erected "Bailey's Hotel," which dispensed hospitality and entertained weary and hungry travelers.
+The original tavern stood until March 2, 1872, when it was destroyed by the fire that wiped out the South Natick business district; in 1873, Bailey erected "Bailey's Hotel" which dispensed hospitality and entertained weary and hungry travelers.

-Almond Bailey, Goin Bailey's son, managed the hotel until 1908, when Mrs. Robert G. Shaw purchased it.
+Almond Bailey, Goin Bailey's son, managed the hotel until 1908 when Mrs. Robert G. Shaw purchased it.
 In 1909, Mrs. Robert Shaw renovated the hotel and named it the "Old Natick Inn."
 It was prominently advertised as situated on the beautiful Charles River above the dam at Old Town Park.
 In 1915, Mrs. Shaw bought the adjacent block of stores torn down to build an annex to the Inn.
 By 1930, after a period of mismanagement and disuse, the Inn was torn down, and a park was made on its site.
 The annex was purchased by Raymond Cooper and altered to become a drug store and a hardware store.
 The drug store later expanded into the entire space.
 Current tenants on the site include a gourmet coffee shop.

 In Natick Center, the Old Morse Tavern stood on what is now East Central Street.
 It was owned and operated by Rufus Morse.
 The second story was one long hall which, when completed, was dedicated with a grand ball.
-About 80 couples came by stage from Boston, and the magnificence of the occasion was discussed long after the event.
+About 80 couples from Boston came by stage, and the magnificence of the occasion was discussed long after the event.
 This hall was the scene of the village's dances, parties, and lectures for many years.
 In 1845, the Takawambpait Lodge of Odd Fellows was instituted, and the meetings were held in the second-floor hall.
 The family lived in the lower part of the building.
 Morse kept a small store where he sold milk, West Indies goods, and New England rum, like all groceries of the period.

 After the railroad was built in 1835, the Long Pond Hotel was erected near the depot, and such trade as there was gravitated to it, leaving the old inn with few customers.
 After a few years, Morse turned his building into tenements.
-Henry Wilson's parents were one of the families who made their home there.
+Henry Wilson's parents were among the families that made their home there.
 In the 1860s, the building was sawed into three parts and moved to different locations.
 The St. Patrick's Church Rectory now occupies where the old inn stood.
 The Long Pond Hotel was dedicated to a grand ball held in the third-floor ballroom.
 The ball was led by two prominent Natick citizens, Russell L. Bent and Mrs. Charles Underwood.
-A fire destroyed much of the building, and was rebuilt as the Ahern Block.
+A fire destroyed much of the building, and it was rebuilt as the Ahern Block.

 After the Great Fire of 1874 in downtown Natick, the Wilson House was built on Summer Street to accommodate the public in first-class surroundings.
 It was built by John Eliot Fiske, a member of one of Natick's oldest families.
 Fiske was an ardent temperance advocate and dedicated the hotel to temperance at an excellent opening banquet.
 It was also dedicated to Henry Wilson, who greatly supported the temperance "Cause."
 When Fiske moved to California, the hotel policy changed.
-Proprietor L. E. Gleason advertised the hotel as "new with all modern improvements and steam heat."
+Proprietor L.E.
+Gleason advertised the hotel as "new with all modern improvements and steam heat."
 The hotel eventually housed several stores and became a boarding hotel for bachelors.

 The Felch family owned a tavern still standing on the northeast corner of Bacon and North Main streets in the section of Natick historically known as Felchville.
 Now it is known as the Isaac Felch house.